Speedy, Evergreen’s Geoduck Mascot

 - One of 11 interesting college mascots on College News

 - #19 weirdest mascot in sports on MSN Sports

 Speedy is one of just two non-insect invertebrate college mascots.
 The other is Sammy the UC Santa Cruz Banana Slug.
 Just don’t call ’em spineless.

-Geoducks have been featured in Dirty Jobs, No Reservations, Iron Chef, and many other TV shows.
+Geoducks have been featured in TV shows like Dirty Jobs, No Reservations, Iron Chef, and many others.

 Face off against other college mascots in a game of Gorillas, an 8-bit artillery strategy game, featuring Speedy.

 From the Seashore to the Sidelines

 The geoduck is a symbol of the essence of Evergreen: accessible to all who are willing to dig deep.